-UK Met Office: more research 'urgently needed' to refine climate models19/02/2014 - by the Climate Centre
+UK Met Office: more research ‘urgently needed’ to refine climate models

 The British Met Office – in a new report offering a “global perspective” on the severe weather in the UK – says more work must be done on climate models to clarify the relationship between climate change and recent storms, rain and floods.